Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Assessment of the microsystem of practice, clinical nurse leader role as leader embedded in a microsystem, and identification of opportunities to enhance care delivery in the microsystem.

-Intensive immersion in role and practice expectations of the CNL; experienced leaders within the microsystem, who are experts in the provision of clinical services at the point of care/services, serve as mentors.
+Intensive immersion in role and practice expectations of the clinical nurse leader (CNL); experienced leaders within the microsystem, who are experts in the provision of clinical services at the point of care/services, serve as mentors.
 Requirements: enrollment in final semester of M.S.N.-CNL program.

 NURS:5800 Independent Studyarr.